JDL Travel

 Luna firepit

 For our first stop after Myrtle Beach we headed to Jackson Springs, NC which still felt like a Southern stop, while also working our way back towards Maryland.
 The drive wasn't too long but we were exhausted by the time we got the camper set up and ventured out for food.
-We spotted a picnic table at the pizza shop and ended up having an impromptu picnic.
-By the time we got back to our site I (Jessie) was ready for bed, at approximately 8pm which is crazy for this night owl.
+We spotted a table at the pizza shop and ended up having an impromptu picnic.
+By the time we got back to our site I was ready for bed, at approximately 8pm, which is crazy for this night owl.
 When we woke up refreshed the next day we were able to explore the campground a bit and found the “Jurassic Bark” dog park which might be the best dog park name we've seen!

 pizza picnic